Bigfoot: Sightings

 According to Live Science, there have been over 10,000 reported Bigfoot sightings in the continental United States.
 About one-third of all claims of Bigfoot sightings are located in the Pacific Northwest, with the remaining reports spread throughout the rest of North America.
 Most reports are considered mistakes or hoaxes, even by those researchers who claim Bigfoot exists.

 Sightings predominantly occur in the northwestern region of Washington state, Oregon, Northern California, and British Columbia.
 According to data collected from the Bigfoot Field Researchers Organization's (BFRO) Bigfoot sightings database in 2019, Washington has over 2,000 reported sightings, California over 1,600, Pennsylvania over 1,300, New York and Oregon over 1,000, and Texas has just over 800.
 The debate over the legitimacy of Bigfoot sightings reached a peak in the 1970s, and Bigfoot has been regarded as the first widely popularized example of pseudoscience in American culture.

 Reports of alleged Bigfoot sightings are often featured in news stories throughout the United States.

+In early March 2026, a series of alleged Bigfoot sightings reported in Northeast Ohio garnered media attention.
+One of these alleged sightings involved the witnesses reporting it to the Stark County, Ohio sheriff's office, who reported no findings apart from a "musky ammonia" smell.
+According to Jeremiah Byron, host of the Bigfoot Society podcast, a cluster of alleged and reported sightings in this area occurred in the 1970s, giving rise to the folklore of the "Minerva Monster".